Copyright 2003-2013, 2015-2020 by Richard J. Ballard -- All Rights Reserved.

 Masque of the Red Death starring Vincent Price and Hazel Court

-William Shakespeare's The Tempest and examines deals made with the devil.
+emphasizes blatant debauchery, personal self-abasement, and deals made with the devil.

 Witches Of Eastwick starring Jack Nicholson, Michelle Pfeiffer, Susan Sarandon and Cher